Fit as a Mama Bear

 Benefits Of Strong Glutes?

 For many people, our glutes are under-activated.
-Placing the focus on them with hip dominant exercises can have big effects on daily activities.
+Placing the focus on them with hip-dominant exercises can have big effect on daily activities.

 The benefits of strong glutes include: